By Mike Loughrin, CEO for Transformance Advisors

 Given “easy” projects which deliver nice benefits, you don’t need to exercise the skills you learned in those certification courses.
 A muscle, which is not used, will grow weak.
 And problem solving skills, which are not used, will become dull.

 It’s normal for educational events to explore the correct approach for using various problem solving tools.
-And it’s also normal for people to only use the parts of each tool then need for solving the easy projects.
+And it’s also normal for people to only use the parts of each tool they need for solving the easy projects.
 The critical steps for solving hard problems go unused and fade from memory.

 - Don’t follow all of the steps for creating a value stream map – cut corners and move fast